Camila-Ribeiro/phorest-techtest-camilaRibeiro/README.md

 you have troubles making requests to the API. here

-We are looking for a web application, native app or command line interface - to our API.
+We are looking for a web application, native app or command-line interface - to our API.

 ## Acceptance Criteria